toumorokoshi/disp/notes/types.md

   functionality of an instance, not a class (prototype)

 The expressed desires of each of these are different.
-It doesn't seem like inheritance provides anything useful that the exension model can't handle:
+It doesn't seem like inheritance provides anything useful that the extension model can't handle:

 * extensions: I want to compose my class out of multiple components
 * plugins: I want to modify the functionality of my object